 Treatment of Goodwill: IFRS v.
-GAAP
+US GAAP

 Also Read: Write a note on accounting for payroll